 Getting started

-Every entry here is a real ad, broken down using a single repeatable framework.
+Every entry here is a real ad, broken down into a repeatable set of study cards.
 Here's what to know before you dive in.

 "Most copywriters collect swipe files.
 Almost none annotate them.
 The annotation is the study."